mirkods/docker-neo4j/README.md

 With the Dockerfile on repository you've a docker neo4j community edition image ready to go.

+### Configuration
+1. clone the repo `git clone https://github.com/mirkods/docker-neo4j.git`
+2. substitute in the Dockerfile the {{INSERT_HERE}} tag with your username and password to create secure access on neo4j

 ### Setup
 1. Build your Docker image
 	`cd docker-neo4j && docker build -t neo4j .`